 It features a 30x optical zoom (equivalent to a monster 24-720mm range in 35mm format), but in return for that large zoom range, you need to accept that it has a smaller sensor than its one-inch comrade, the TZ100.

-It’s arguably the most well-featured superzoom compact on the market and, as well as the huge zoom, you get an built-in electronic viewfinder (albeit small), 4K video shooting, a touch-sensitive screen, manual controls, RAW format shooting and a body which just about fits in your pocket.
+It’s arguably the most well-featured superzoom compact on the market.
+As well as the huge zoom, you get an built-in electronic viewfinder (albeit small), 4K video shooting, a touch-sensitive screen, manual controls, RAW format shooting and a body that just about fits in your pocket.

 A great choice for those looking for something to take on their travels, in low light it suffers by comparison to its larger sensor rivals.
 If you’re mainly going to be using it on your sunny holidays, you shouldn’t worry too much about that.
 The Panasonic Lumix TZ90 was updated by the TZ95 with a slightly larger EVF and the addition of Bluetooth, but the TZ90 remains excellent value for money at not much over £300.
 Panasonic has also since released a minorly updated version in the UK, the TX95D, which is pretty much the same deal except it has an LCD screen with higher resolution.